huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Don't seek shortcuts.
+Don't seek quick wins or shortcuts.
 The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.
 The only "hack" is relentless consistency.
 [If you want to be good, you don't really have a lot of choices.
 It takes what it takes.
 You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
 Do what is required.